Risk management strategies and their role against fraud

 5. Use of technology and data analytics: Technology plays a crucial role in fraud risk management.
 Organizations leverage advanced data analytics tools to scrutinize large datasets for anomalies and potential fraud indicators.
 By harnessing technology, they can enhance their ability to identify and respond to fraudulent activities in real time.

 6. Collaboration and information sharing: Effective fraud risk management involves collaboration both within the organization and with external entities.
-Establishing channels for reporting and sharing information about potential fraud incidents helps create a collective effort to combat fraudulent activities across various sectors.
-This can be achieved by implementing fraud orchestartion.
+Establishing channels for reporting and sharing information about potential fraud incidents fosters a collective effort to combat fraud across various sectors, this can be achieved by implementing fraud orchestration.

 7. Regular risk assessments and reviews: Fraud risk is dynamic, and its landscape evolves.
 Organizations conduct regular risk assessments and reviews to stay ahead of emerging threats.
 By staying proactive, they can adapt their fraud risk management strategies to address new challenges effectively.